rumschuettel/CoffeeCode/README.md

 Each permutation is given in list form and must contain each number from `0...K_SYS-1` exactly once (this is checked at compile time).
 For reasons of C++'s syntax, the lists here are each enclosed in angular brackets.
 Whitespace is ignored.

-For ease of use, create the `cc-instance-custom.h` file with Mathematica, which does all the annoying redundant specifications automatically.
+For ease of use, create the `cc-instance-custom.h` file with Mathematica (this also works in newer versions than the `reference-transversal` release using the nauty color iterator).